 What’s more, this was also a favorite food of Chinese Premier Zhou Enlai!

-Either way, this is a dish worthy of Emperors and your lucky guests alike – I hope you see fit to try this, my Citizens!
+Either way, this is a dish worthy of the Imperial imprimatur and your lucky guests alike – I hope you see fit to try this, Citizens!

 We are sorry that this post was not useful for you!